gasparl/citapp_mobile/README.md

 ### Example usage

-To experimentally test this application, one may for example enter the personal name (e.g., forename) of a examinee as probe, and other, similar names as target and irrelevant items.
+To experimentally test the SmaRT-CIT, one may for example enter the personal name (e.g., forename) of a examinee as probe, and other, similar names as target and irrelevant items.
 (These latter items should be controlled for similarity to the extent possible; e.g., number of characters or syllables, word frequency, etc.) In this case, the examinee's responses to the probe (own personal name) should be notably slower than the responses to the irrelevants (e.g., around 15-30 ms average difference).
 Correspondingly, the _d-CIT_ should be relatively high as well (e.g., larger than 0.3).
 As a control condition, one may enter irrelevant names for all item types, so that the probe, irrelevant, and target items are all in fact irrelevant to the examinee.
 In this case, the responses to the probe should be of similar speed as the responses to the irrelevants (since, again, the probe is not relevant to the examinee and is not recognized as any different from the rest of the items).

 For convenience, there is a _Demo_ menu, under which the start page may be automatically filled by a simple button press.
 (The description of the example is given under the same menu.)

 ### Terms of Use and Privacy

-This application as well as its source code is free to use and to redistribute, as per the [BSD-2-Clause License](https://github.com/gasparl/citapp_mobile/blob/master/LICENSE "BSD-2-Clause").
+The SmaRT-CIT as well as its source code is free to use and to redistribute, as per the [BSD-2-Clause License](https://github.com/gasparl/citapp_mobile/blob/master/LICENSE "BSD-2-Clause").

 By using this application, you agree to the anonymous and automatic sharing of some very basic data as follows.
 After each completed test, the application will automatically attempt to forward the following three details to be saved in a private database for statistical purposes: (a) the date (year, month, day) when the test was completed, (b) the language in which the test was completed, (c) the country code for the approximate location of the testing (based on IP address – but the IP address itself is not saved).
 Of course, if the application is always used offline, this data will never be forwarded.